Check My Brain: Lyrics

 There's a certain aspect of sarcasm, I guess, being a guy from Seattle who lives in L.A., ex-drug addict who lives in the belly of the beast and doesn't partake, and being totally cool with that...It's like being the bad gambler and living in Vegas.
 It's right there.
 It's just the irony of that and a little bit of sarcasm.
 And it's not putting this place down at all.
 It's just kind of like, 'Wow, you know, check my brain, wow.'

 Composition

-It is in F minor.
-The tonic (F) is played as F♭ bent up, so it can be unbent back to F♭.
-(The guitars are downtuned (which is "standard Alice in Chains tuning" according to Cantrell) and the bass is drop D.) Both the bass and rhythm guitar do this.
-Also the vocals follow.
-The chords in the chorus are F5, E♭5, B♭5, A♭5, B♭5, C5, F5.
+The song is in the A# Major key.

 Release and reception

 On August 12, 2009, the band released a 30-second sample of the new single.
 On August 14, 2009, the full version of the song was released to radio stations as the first official single from the album.
 "A Looking in View" was available for purchase and was streaming for free on the band's website in June 2009, but it wasn't released as the album's first single.

 Ronald Hart of Billboard said that the song "is faithful to the grunge terrain Alice in Chains mapped out in 1995.
 Written by guitarist/chief songwriter Jerry Cantrell, who shares lead vocal duties with William DuVall, the song revolves around Cantrell's distaste for his relocation from rainy Seattle to sunny Los Angeles.
 The band's classic, downtuned stomp could easily pass for an unreleased track from the Dirt era and is sure to keep longtime fans feeling pleasantly dystopic."

 In 2012, Loudwire ranked the song at number 39 on their list of "Top 50 Hard Rock Songs of the 21st Century".